pranay444/swipe/README.md

 swipe
 =====
+About
+JavaScript solution that will detect when a visitor swipes the page and then perform an action based on the swipe direction and distance.

 Usage
-First I will show how to use the plugin.

 Multiple swipe events can be bound to different nodes but for the sake of example, we will use the "body".

 $("body").swipe(function( direction, offset ) {
   console.log( "Moving", direction.x, "and", direction.y );